 Forensic anthropology has seen a recent expansion in depth and scope as well as increased attention from the media and the legal system.
 This constantly evolving science requires a comprehensive introductory text that approaches forensic anthropology as a modern discipline, with attention to theory as well as recent advances in research, technology, and challenges in the field.
 Forensic Anthropology: Current Methods and Practice, 2nd edition approaches forensic anthropology using current practices and case studies drawn from the varied experiences, backgrounds, and practices of working forensic anthropologists.
 This text guides the reader through all aspects of human remains recovery and forensic anthropological analysis.
 It presents principles at a level that is appropriate for those new to the field, while at the same time incorporating evolutionary, biomechanical, and other theoretical foundations for the features and phenomena encountered in forensic anthropological casework.
 Attention is focused on the most recent and scientifically valid applications commonly employed by working forensic anthropologists.
 Readers will learn about innovative techniques in the discipline, and aspiring practitioners will be prepared by understanding the necessary background needed to work in the field today.
 Instructors and students will find Forensic Anthropology: Current Methods and Practice, 2nd edition comprehensive, practical, and relevant to the modern discipline of forensic anthropology.

-- Focuses on modern methods, recent advances in research and technology, and current challenges in the science of forensic anthropology
+Focuses on current methods, advances in research and technology, and recent challenges in the science of forensic anthropology

 Introductory and/or upper level courses in forensic anthropology.
 Reference for other courses involving human identification, skeletal biology or human osteology; practical guide for beginning practitioners